Acaruso/boxes-and-arrows/README.md

 # boxes-and-arrows

-### Building and running application
+### Building and running application:

+- Prerequisites:
-- Prerequisites: have npm and node installed locally
+    - have npm and node installed locally

 - To install npm packages:
     - `npm install`